 where $H(q)$ is the element of $O_q(V)$ defined by the curly bracket in (\ref{oqholo}), and the other $\hat{h}_l(q)$ are holomorphic.
 In this case the functions $h_j(q)$ of (\ref{nullv}) involve thus one meromorphic (but not holomorphic) function, namely $1/G_4(q)$.

-It should be clear from this analysis that such a non-holomorphic coefficient function $h_j$ in (\ref{nullv}) can only appear if the theory has sufficiently many null vectors to guarantee that all non-holomorphic terms on the right-hand-side of (\ref{nullv}) are actually zero.
-(In the above case we had to use, for both theories, the null vector at level four, the two null vectors at level six, and the null vector at level eight.)
+It should be clear from this analysis that such a non-holomorphic coefficient function $h_j$ in (\ref{nullv}) can only appear if the theory has sufficiently many null-vectors to guarantee that all non-holomorphic terms on the right-hand-side of (\ref{nullv}) are actually zero.
+(In the above case we had to use, for both theories, the null-vector at level four, the two null-vectors at level six, and the null vector at level eight.)
 For larger conformal weight the situation becomes even more constraining since then the tail will generically also involve Eisenstein series $G_n$ with $n>14$, none of which are divisible by $G_4$.
 Thus there will be even more coefficients that will need to be cancelled!

 Finally, let us comment on the question of how this analysis generalises to higher tensor powers of the Monster theory.
 It is clear from the above analysis that for the $k$-fold tensor product we can always construct a modular differential equation of order $k+2$.
-To see this we expand out \be \left( \sum_{i=1}^{k} L_{-2}^{(i)} \right)^{k+2} \Omega \ . \ee Then each term will either be proportional to $(L_{-2}^{(i)})^3\Omega$ for some $i$ --- such terms lie in $O_{[2]}$ by virtue of the null vector $\N_6$ --- or to terms of the form $(L_{-2}^{(i)})^2 (L_{-2}^{(j)})^2 \Omega$ which can be dealt with as explained above.
+To see this we expand out \be \left( \sum_{i=1}^{k} L_{-2}^{(i)} \right)^{k+2} \Omega \ . \ee Then each term will either be proportional to $(L_{-2}^{(i)})^3\Omega$ for some $i$ --- such terms lie in $O_{[2]}$ by virtue of the null-vector $\N_6$ --- or to terms of the form $(L_{-2}^{(i)})^2 (L_{-2}^{(j)})^2 \Omega$ which can be dealt with as explained above.
 Thus using the above methods we can construct a modular differential equation at order $k+2$.
 On the other hand, this seems to be the minimal order for which such a differential equation exists \cite{Gaiotto:2008jt}.
 Thus there do not seem to be any additional cancellations beyond what is already visible for the case of the tensor product of two Monster theories.
-Finally, we should stress that the $k$-fold tensor product has a plethora of low-lying null vectors: there are at least $k$ linearly independent null vectors at level $4$, $2k$ at level $6$, $k$ additional ones at level $8$, {\it etc}, that are relevant for this analysis.
+Finally, we should stress that the $k$-fold tensor product has a plethora of low-lying null-vectors: there are at least $k$ linearly independent null-vectors at level $4$, $2k$ at level $6$, $k$ additional ones at level $8$, {\it etc}, that are relevant for this analysis.